HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 There is no need to specify the sides of the merkle links because the coinbase is always the first transaction.

-The coinbase transaction must contain the sequence `[magic_number][block_data]` in its binary sequence.
+The coinbase transaction must contain the sequence `[magic_number][block_without_nonce]` in its binary sequence.
 No specific location is mandated, but in practice it will usually be on the scriptSig of the single input.
-The magic number is defined as the follwing sequence of 4 bytes: `48 61 74 68` (which is 'Hath' in ASCII).
+The magic number is defined as the follwing sequence of 4 bytes:
+`48 61 74 68` (which is 'Hath' in ASCII).

-All of the validations for `block_data` remain.
+All of the validations for `block_without_nonce` remain.
 Notably the difficulty validation will use the new hash which may not have reached the target difficulty for the Bitcoin network but must do so for the Hathor network.